-Column 1 Column 2 Species or breed of animal Minimum standards for keeping animals 1.
+Column 1 Species or breed Column 2 Minimum standards for keeping animals of animal 1.
 Horse, donkey, camel, alpaca, llama, deer, sheep or goat Where the animal is kept in an urban area or on land less than 10,000m2 and more than 6,000m2, the owner or responsible person for the animal must provide the local government with the following information- (a) the person's name, address and telephone number, including mobile phone number; and (b) contact details for an alternative contact person; and (c) details of where the animal is kept.
-2. The owner or responsible person for the animal must provide the local government with the following information- Cattle (a) the person's name, address and telephone number, including mobile phone number; and(b) contact details for an alternative contact person; and (c) details of where the animal is kept; and(d) a description of the animal, including any brand or identification mark on the animal.
-3. Budgerigars, Canaries and other birds of a All seed and other food for the birds must be contained within a properly sealed and vermin proof container. similar size Cages and aviaries are to be thoroughly cleaned once per week.
-4. Geese, ducks, chickens, roosters, turkeys All seed and other food for the birds must be contained within a properly sealed and vermin proof container. and other poultry Enclosures are to be thoroughly cleaned once per week.
-5. Enclosed housing must use deep litter or other appropriate substrate.
-Pigeons Pigeon lofts must be regularly cleaned and maintained in a healthy condition so that no food scraps, pigeon faeces or feathers may create a food source to attract vermin.
-3) Rodents and other vermin must be vigorously controlled.4) All food must be stored in sealed vermin proof T) 7 th 1000 must be stored in scaled vernilli proof containers and must not be left uncovered.
+2. Cattle The owner or responsible person for the animal must provide the local government with the following information- (a) the person's name, address and telephone number, including mobile phone number; and (b) contact details for an alternative contact person; and (c) details of where the animal is kept; and (d) a description of the animal, including any brand or identification mark on the animal.
+3. Budgerigars, Canaries and other birds of a similar size All seed and other food for the birds must be contained within a properly sealed and vermin proof container.
+Cages and aviaries are to be thoroughly cleaned once per week.
+4. Geese, ducks, chickens, roosters, turkeys and other poultry All seed and other food for the birds must be contained within a properly sealed and vermin proof container.
+Enclosures are to be thoroughly cleaned once per week.
+5. Pigeons Enclosed housing must use deep litter or other appropriate substrate.
+Pigeon lofts must be regularly cleaned and maintained in a healthy condition so that no food scraps, pigeon faeces or feathers may create a food source to attract vermin.
+Rodents and other vermin must be vigorously controlled.
+All food must be stored in sealed vermin proof containers and must not be left uncovered.
 5) The pigeons' owner or the occupier of those premises must control feral pigeons attracted to captive managed flocks.
-6) Waste must be disposed of in an approved manner.
-7) The slaughtering of pigeons in urban areas is prohibited.
+Waste must be disposed of in an approved manner.
+The slaughtering of pigeons in urban areas is prohibited.
 The uncontrolled release of pigeons (free lofting) in an urban area is not permitted.
 Free non-flight time must be conducted under close supervision by the owner.
-10) The exit and entry of these birds from a loft, aviary or cage must be fully controlled.
-Provision must be made for all released birds to return through a oneway entrance that will not permit uncontrolled exit.
-11) Every reasonable attempt must be made to retrieve birds that do not return.
-12) Birds must not be permitted to roost on neighbours' premises.
-13) Birds must be appropriately conditioned in their behaviour to ensure rapid and voluntary return to their enclosure after liberation.
-6. All seed and other food for the birds must be contained within a properly sealed and vermin proof container.
-Doves Cages and aviaries are to be thoroughly cleaned once per week.
-3) Exercise periods are permissible from dawn until 9.00am and from 3.00pm until dark.
-Doves must not be out unsupervised during the day and should not be allowed to rest on house roofs or other neighbouring property.
-7. Greyhounds Where greyhounds are kept on premises they must be kept in accordance with the Greyhound Racing Authority of Queensland - Code of Practice 8.
-Dogs (other than greyhounds) The owner of the dog must ensure that at all times the dog is wearing the registration device mentioned in section 12(3) of the Animal Management (Cats and Dogs) Act 2008.
+10)The exit and entry of these birds from a loft, aviary or cage must be fully controlled.
+Provision must be made for all released birds to return through a one-way entrance that will not permit uncontrolled exit.
+11)Every reasonable attempt must be made to retrieve birds that do not return.
+12)Birds must not be permitted to roost on neighbours' premises.
+13)Birds must be appropriately conditioned in their behaviour to ensure rapid and voluntary return to their enclosure after liberation.